 A third Covid vaccine candidate moving closer to potential FDA authorization is less effective than the two Covid vaccines already authorized in the United States.
 Is it ethical to offer a vaccine with lower efficacy?
 Is it ethical not to offer it in a public health emergency?

-The post Immigrant Health and the Moral Scandal of the “Public Charge” Rule appeared first on The Hastings Center.
+The post Efficacy is Relative in a Public Health Crisis: Evaluating the Next Wave of Covid-19 Vaccines appeared first on The Hastings Center.

 Vaccine allocation guidelines that prioritize people at greatest risk of Covid-19 require considerable administrative work (sometimes taking weeks).
 This is creating a bottleneck that has resulted in doses stuck in freezers not in arms.
 There's a better, more ethical way to allocate vaccines.

 The post Ethics Supports Seeking Population Immunity, Not Immunizing Priority Groups appeared first on The Hastings Center.